HorsesAss.Org

 Open Thread

-(There are some 60 other clips from the past week in politics posted at Hominid Views.)
+(This along with some seventy other media clips from the past week in politics are now posted at Hominid Views.)

 Share: